maiskt/hackathon.github.io/docs/06-Bank.md

 R_NOBANK_BUSI5|Reasons for not using banks for business payments/purchases (small business): Counts individuals who do not use banks for business payments/purchases because thier business is too small to need a bank account.
 R_NOBANK_BUSI6|Reasons for not using banks for business payments/purchases (Use other methods of payment): Counts individuals who do not use banks for business payments/purchases because they use other methods of payment.

-Note:

-* R_NOBANK_BUSI's are only available for 2013, 2014 and 2015 surveys.

 ## EXP_BANK
 Experience using a bank account in the past 6 months.